encord-team/encord-active/docs/docs/workflows/Improve-your-data/similar-images.md

    [open-source][validation]-bdd-dataset (229.8 mb)
 ```

-After downloading the dataset we visualise it:
+After downloading the dataset, we visualise it:
 ```shell
 # open the UI
 cd path/to/[open-source][validation]-coco-2017-dataset